Winibo/Advent-of-Code/README.md

 # Advent-of-Code
-My solutions for Advent of code 2022.
+My solutions for Advent of code.
 Not necessarily well written, but functional.